"There is a gully, that of Welchman Hall's, that no one should omit to visit." Rev J Moffat, 1866

 Closed December 25 and first Monday in August

-The tour is self-guided and takes about 30 to 45 minutes to walk, depending on your level of interest in the flora.
+Outside of this time, the walk through the gully is self-guided and takes about 30 to 45 minutes to walk, depending on your level of interest in the flora.

 Private tours can be provided at a minimum of 24 hours' notice.

 The gully is also a convenient place to visit with many other attractions in the area.
 Directions here…